-Eleven lines from the University of Illinois were released in 2012 for commercial production as licensed varieties.
+As reported last year eleven lines from the University of Illinois were released in 2012 for commercial production as licensed varieties.
 All lines released have FHB resistance equal to, or better than, Bess.
 For comparison IL02-18228 is a line that has been identified from numerous trials to have a high level of FHB resistance.
+No additional lines were released in the spring of 2013.